georgique/world-geojson/README.md

 Also, NPM this package can now be installed via [NPM](https://www.npmjs.com/package/world-geojson)

-## Aligned borders for the Australian states (release 3.1 - published)

-## Added region boundaries for Thailand and Switzerland (release 3.2 - published)
+#### Added region boundaries for Thailand and Switzerland (v3.2)

 Note that those region boundaries are not aligned with the country borders.

+## What's planned

+There is no ongoing work right now and no commitment to have this ready within a certain timeframe, so these shouldn't be counted on, but this is the plan in general.

-## Planned: aligned and better quality state borders for CA and USA (release 3.3)
+#### Aligned and better quality state borders for CA and USA (v3.3)

 * Better Canadian province borders
 * Glued borders for Canadian provinces
 * Better USA state borders
 * Glued borders for USA states

-## States boundaries (release 4.0)
+#### States boundaries (v4.0)

 Countries which we are going to provide state boundaries for: